YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ![Calibration Parameter Output](/docs/img/MPC_calibration_output.png)

-A **SAVE_CONFIG** command is then required to commit these calibrated parameters to the printer config.
-The save config block should then look similar to:
+A **SAVE_CONFIG** command is then required to commit these calibrated model parameters to the printer config or the user can manually update the values.
+The `SAVE_CONFIG` block should then look similar to:

 ```
 #*# [extruder]